alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 * everyone contributes
 * no one speaks over the other (except for the facilitator)
-* no laptops are in the meeting
+* no phones or laptops are allowed - everyone should be concentrating on the discussion

 ## Outcomes of a retrospective

 {:.left}
 ![Retrospective Sections](https://farm9.staticflickr.com/8453/8002453131_7fd9489dfd_d.jpg)

+During the discussion you will uncover some successes you can celebrate, as well as some problems that you can fix or things you can improve.

-Make actions that will improve the process of your project the outcome of your retrospectives.
-Aim to achieve these actions for the next iteration.
-If that’s not possible, do it as soon as you can.
+Make a list of actions that will address these.
+Aim to have done them within the next sprint or iteration.

+Some problems may take longer to fix, in which case you should try to make an action that will start the process of improving it by your next retrospective.

 Actions should:
 * be concrete and measurable (eg ‘write 10 more unit tests for the redirector’, or ‘speak to Jamie about arranging a project retrospective’; not ‘write more tests’, or ‘we should understand the lessons learned from this project’)